goldin2008/Note/interview_mlops.md

   - Requires more setup and configuration than other frameworks: TensorFlow Serving requires more setup and configuration than other frameworks, which may make it less suitable for small-scale applications.
   - Focused on serving only TensorFlow models.

+Prior to serving your ML model as an API, you will need to ensure that it’s trained, tested, and ready to use.
+This process includes training your model on a suitable dataset, evaluating the performance, and saving it in the right format.
+- Train and test your model: Before serving your model, you will need to train and test it on a suitable dataset.
+This includes choosing a suitable ML algorithm, selecting appropriate features, and tuning hyperparameters.
+Once the model is trained, you’ll need to evaluate the performance on a test dataset, which will allow you to ensure that the model is accurate and reliable.
+- Save your model in a compatible format: After your model is trained and tested, you can save it in a format that can be loaded by your chosen framework.
+This may involve converting your model to a specific file format.
+For example, the SavedModel format is required for TensorFlow models and the ONNX format for models that can be used with FastAPI.
+- Prepare any necessary pre-processing and post-processing steps: Depending on your particular case, you may need to perform additional pre-processing or post-processing steps on your input or output data.
+For example, you may need to normalize input data or convert output probabilities to class labels.
+- Test your model in the chosen framework: Before deploying the model, the step of testing it on the chosen framework is a must.
+This will allow ensuring that everything loads and works properly and that your model can make accurate predictions.
+In a few minutes, we will explain this aspect in more detail.

+By following these steps, you can ensure that your model is ready to be served as an API and that it will work reliably in a production environment.
+- DEFINING YOUR API ENDPOINTS: An API endpoint is a URL that your application uses to access your model.
+Basically, it is the code that allows two software programs to communicate with each other.
+This works by the following principle: when a user sends a request to your API endpoint, the server processes the request and sends the response back to the client.
+Along with outlining the details of your input and output parameters, it may be necessary to indicate any authentication or security protocols that your API requires.
+This could involve a requirement for a valid API key or OAuth token to gain access to your API.

+- TESTING YOUR API: As was mentioned earlier, it is crucially important to test the API during the development process to ensure that it functions correctly and behaves as expected in various situations.
+To accomplish this, developers can use different tools such as Postman, Apigee, or the Katalon Platform to submit HTTP requests to the API endpoints and review the corresponding responses.
+By testing your API thoroughly, you can identify and fix any issues before deploying it for use.
+This will help you ensure that your API is reliable and efficient and provides functionality that meets your needs and requirements.

+- DEPLOYMENT OF YOUR API: When the API is developed and tested, it can be deployed to a server or a cloud-based platform.
+Deploying your API makes it accessible to users and allows it to be used in production environments.
+Here are some general steps to follow when deploying your API:
+  - Choose a deployment platform: You can choose to deploy your API to a server or a cloud-based platform such as Amazon Web Services, Google Cloud Platform, or Microsoft Azure.
+Consider factors such as scalability, cost, and ease of use when choosing a deployment platform.
+  - Set up the environment: Once you’ve chosen a deployment platform, set up the environment by installing any required dependencies and configuring the server or cloud-based platform.
+  - Upload your API code: Upload your API code to the server or cloud-based platform.
+This can be done by copying the code files to the server or by using a version control system such as Git to push the code to a repository.
+  - Configure the API endpoint: Configure the API endpoint on the server or cloud-based platform.
+This involves specifying the URL for the API endpoint, any required parameters, and any security settings such as authentication and authorization.
+  - Test the deployed API: After deploying the API, test it to ensure that it works as expected.
+You can use the same testing tools, such as Postman that you used during the development phase.
+  - Monitor and maintain the API: Once the API is deployed, monitor it to ensure that it is performing well and that it is meeting the required service level agreements (SLAs).
+You may need to update and maintain the API over time as new features are added or as the underlying technology changes.
+By deploying your API, you make it accessible to users and allow it to be used in production environments.
+This can provide significant benefits such as increased efficiency, scalability, and accessibility.

+MONITORING THE API

+Monitoring the API is an important step that will help you ensure that the whole system performs well and meets your requirements.
+Here are some of the key things you should monitor:
+- API performance
+- Error rates
+- Resource utilization
+- Security
+- User behavior
+By monitoring the API, you can identify any issues and aspects that need to be improved.
+Thus, you will ensure that the API provides a smooth and high-quality user experience.
+Here you can see the tools that we commonly use at Sciforce:
+- Prometheus — is an open-source monitoring solution that with multiple features such as precise alerting, simple operation, efficient storage, and many more.
+- Grafana — a tool for data visualіsation with multiple functions that allow sharing insights.
+- Sentry — a platform that allows developers to diagnose, fix, and optimize the performance of their code.
+- Graphite — an enterprise-ready monitoring tool that allows to store of numeric time-series data and rendering graphs of this data on demand.

 #### git